uppsala-university/ladok/README.md

 # Ladok Java integration clients
-This repository contains Java based components for communication with the new Ladok API.
-Both REST-based and events from the ATOM feed.
+This repository contains Java based components for communicating with the new Ladok API.
+One is REST-based and one gets events from the ATOM feed.

-Since the two new Ladok provided types of API are based on different protocols there is two clients, one for each protocol.
+Since the two new Ladok provided API:s are based on different protocols there are two clients, one for each protocol:

-* ladok3atom-client
+* ladok3-atom-client
-* ladok3rest-client
+* ladok3-rest-client

 The Java value objects (data transfer objects - DTO) is provided in a separate module: